 Charging the Battery

-When the power adapter that came with your MacBook is connected, the battery recharges whether the computer is on, off, or in sleep.
-The battery recharges more quickly, however, when the computer is off or in sleep.
+When the power adapter that came with your MacBook Pro is connected, the battery charges whether the computer is on, off, or in sleep.
+The battery charges more quickly, however, if the computer is off or in sleep.